rkilburn/RK8s/README.md

 1. Add additional users or namespaces to the txt files in the respective directories
 2. Run `scripts/generate-users.sh` or `scripts/generate-namespaces.sh` from the root of this git repo
 3. Commit the changes and let Flux roll them out

+## Namespace Types

+### System Namespaces
+This have the label `type: system` and can communicate with all pods via the `default-allow-system` NetworkPolicy

+1. kube-system - core networking, scheduling and authentication
+2. kube-operators - cluster-wide application operators that are centrally managed
+3. rook-ceph - cluster-wide storage operator

+### User & Application Namespaces
+User and Application namespaces do not allow traffic from other namespaces or from outside the cluster (including via LoadBalancers) by default.